Lighthouses of Brunei

 guides ships toward Lumut, a port on the South China Sea west of the

 entrance to Brunei Bay.
 Located in Lumut.
 Site open, tower closed.
-Not listed by the Admiralty or by NGA.
+This light seems to be official, although it is not listed by the Admiralty or by NGA.

 Lumut Light, Lumut, December 2008